 You Already Have Enough

 Many of us think we need more.
-We want more money, more success, more toys, more square feet, more vacations, more of everything and anything we can think of.
-But in reality, most of us already have enough of what we truly need.
+We want more money, more success, more toys, more square feet, more vacations.
+We want more of everything, but in reality, most of us already have enough of what we truly need.

 We have enough food to feed ourselves, enough warmth and comfort, enough caring and loving people in our lives to see us through bad moments and cheer for us in good times.